 Over the next fifteen years, Fuzzy took on a new passion; archeology.
 This thirst for more knowledge stemmed from finding arrow heads while growing up at her family beach house in Maine.
 She then proceeded to take archeology courses at Harvard University and MIT, totaling 43 credits–all of which she received straight A’s.
 Once again, she took advantage of new learning opportunities and was not afraid of failure.

-At 100 years young, Fuzzy has two children, five grandchildren and five great-grandchildren.
+At 103 years young, Fuzzy has two children, five grandchildren and five great-grandchildren.
 She believes the secret to living is to learn how to give things up along the way, and then learn to put something new in its place.
-Her newest endeavor is learning how to use the IPad.
+Her newest endeavor is mastering the iPad.